AleeAlette1/NEOs_Project/README.md

 We will be using Tablaeu to create our final dashboard because it is visually appealing and it is interactive for the viewers.
 We will be creating a story within Tablaeu so that the users can click through different section titles to see an array of data.
 The data we have created are the following:
 - A pie chart of which class each predicted PHA is apart of
 - First Observations the asteroids were made by each year
-- First Observations the asteroids were made by each year
+- Last Observations the asteroids were made by each year
 - Condition Code (9 being very confident in our predictions and 0 being very not confident in our predictions)
 - Distance per Each NEO
 - Velocity per Each NEO